HEaslea/SDE_Notes/GENERAL/CMake Linkers.md

 Symbols will remain in their own namespaces throughout the chain.

 ### The Order of Linking and Unresolved Symbols
-This is a massive reason why novice programmers do not build anything from the get go, so fucking complicated.
+This is a massive reason why novice programmers do not build anything from the get go, so complicated.
 Then we open pandora's box and have to have a go when we want to build something proper.

 Imagine that we have some chained libs, our exe relies on a, that relies on a nested b.